Haigerloch atomic pile: The destruction of the plant

 The German scientists, on the other hand, believed that their work was more advanced than that of the Americans and were initially uncooperative.
 The uranium cubes and the heavy water had been removed from the facility and well hidden.
 However, after hours of interrogation, Wirtz and von Weizsäcker were coaxed into revealing the hiding places with the false promise that they would be allowed to resume their experiments after the war under the protection of the Allies.
 659 of the 664 uranium cubes were found buried in a field next to the castle church; the heavy water had been taken to the cellar of an old mill.
 Von Weizsäcker had hidden the scientific documents, including the top-secret Nuclear physics research reports, in a cesspit behind his house in Hechingen.

 The materials and scientific reports were seized by the Americans and flown to the United States via Paris.
 The parts of the reactor plant that could not be removed were destroyed by several small blasts.
 A larger blast in the rock cellar would probably have severely damaged the baroque castle church above.
 The parish priest at the time was able to prevent this by showing the church to the Americans and convincing Pash to only carry out smaller blasts.

 A French task force led by the physicist Yves Rocard, which arrived in Hechingen shortly after the US troops in search of the facility, found only a piece of uranium from a laboratory the size of a sugar cube.
-Nevertheless, parts from the Haigerloch research reactor, such as the high-purity graphite bricks, are said to have been reused in the first French nuclear reactor ZOÉ.
+Nevertheless, parts from the Haigerloch atomic pile, such as the high-purity graphite bricks, are said to have been reused in the first French nuclear reactor ZOÉ.